olebole/irafdoc/doc/immatch.imalign.rst

   include only the region over which they all overlap.
 The trim section that is actually used may differ slightly from that reported by IMCENTROID.
-A one or two pixel correction may be applied to each edge to compensate for the boundary extension <tt>"contamination"</tt> due to multi-pixel (e.g., <i>interp_type</i> = poly5) interpolation near the edges of the images.
+A one or two pixel correction may be applied to each edge to compensate for the boundary extension <span style="font-family: monospace;">"contamination"</span> due to multi-pixel (e.g., <i>interp_type</i> = poly5) interpolation near the edges of the images.
   </p>